 - Unavoidable churn.
 Also known as involuntary churn.
 It happens due to reasons your team can’t control, like customers going out of business.

 A churn analysis will be your most valuable tool in determining what percentage of your overall churn rate you could (and should) be preventing.
 The in-depth evaluation of your company’s customer loss rate over time will help you find the signs that a customer is at risk of leaving — before they ever make the decision for themselves.

 Although your churn analysis will reflect the needs of your own users, there are shared key performance indicators (KPIs) that the SaaS industry leverages to identify pain points across the customer lifecycle:

 - A drop in usage.
 This includes time spent in the app and log-in frequency.

 - Organizational changes.
 While you can’t directly influence stakeholder changes, you can set your team up for success by growing your sphere of influence.

 - Customer feedback.
 If you regularly collect sentiment, your CS team should be able to intervene quickly.

 Spotify offers a powerful case study, especially for companies leveraging a product-led onboarding strategy.

-In 2018, Spotify began an aggressive campaign against churn, which at the time reached an annual rate of over 25%.
+In 2018, Spotify began an aggressive campaign against churn, which at the time reached an annual churn rate of over 25%.